Ross Colton: Playing career

 Growing up in New Jersey, Colton began his ice hockey career with the Mercer Chiefs under head coach Chris Barcless.
-During the 2012–13 season, Colton played with the New Jersey Rockets of the in the Atlantic Youth Hockey League where he recorded 22 goals and 41 points in 23 games.
+During the 2012–13 season, Colton played with the New Jersey Rockets of the Atlantic Youth Hockey League where he recorded 22 goals and 41 points in 23 games.
 After being cut from a couple of local hockey Festival teams, Colton started training with Kevin Wagner and Barcless before joining Princeton Day School alongside his older brother Robert.
 During his time at Princeton, Colton played both hockey and baseball before transferring to Taft School, a boarding school in Connecticut, for his junior year.

 Following his junior year at Taft, Colton was drafted in the 11th round, 179th overall, by the Cedar Rapids RoughRiders of the United States Hockey League (USHL).
 During his time with the team, he attended and graduated from Washington High School in Iowa.
 During his second season with the RoughRiders, Colton set a league record for most goals and points at a USHL/NHL Top Prospects Game and was subsequently named Team East's Most Valuable Player.
 He was also selected for Team USA's World Junior A Challenge Select Team where he scored five points to earn a bronze medal.
-Prior to the 2016 NHL Entry Draft, Colton ranked second in the league in points and goals with 35 goals and 66 points.
+Prior to the 2016 NHL entry draft, Colton ranked second in the league in points and goals with 35 goals and 66 points.
 As a result, he was drafted in the fourth round, 118th overall, by the Tampa Bay Lightning.